botpress/botpress/docs/getting_started/trivia_template.md

 ### What we will be implementing

+> **Note:** We recommend you follow this guide sequentially for the first time, but the template contains a snapshot for every step, so you can skip some sections if you feel like it.

 That's a very basic bot, but we will be adding the following things:

 - New trivia questions